pbfrandsen/pws672_labs/lab8_tree_estimation.md

 Navigate to the directory that holds your gene trees.

-Now concatenate all of the gene trees into a single input file.
+Now, concatenate all of the gene trees into a single input file.

 ```
 cat *treefile > all.tre